 May is Bike Month

-- Register as a May bike commuter with the King County Employee Transportation Program and be eligible for a drawing of prizes just for King County employees.
+Register as a rider with the Employee Transportation Program and be eligible for one of 20 prizes exclusively for King County employees.
 Register online or call 206-684-1663.

 Are you new to bike commuting?
 No problem!
 There are local resources to help you get started on your commute including:

 - Health Matter's bike resources website including information on community programs to help you ride confidently.
 You can even find a bike buddy who lives and works near you to share tips and ride in with you a few times.